SMATechnologies/vision-impex-java/README.md

 > <install_dir>\Import.exe -url "https://bvhtest02:9010" -u "ocadm" -p "[[password]]" -idir "<install_dir>\data" -f "VISION_EXTRACT_20200317_081140.json" -debug

 ### Installation
-Download software from desired Release by selecting and saving the executables.
+Download vision_deploy.zip file from the desired release by selecting and saving the file.
-After download create folder and place executables in the folder <install folder>.
+After download create a installation root folder and then extract the information from the downloaded file into the created installation directory.
-After downloading the OpenJDK or JRE, create a <install folder>/java directory off the folder you saved the executables in.
-Extract the Java software and copy this to the <install folder>/java directory.

 # License
 Copyright 2019 SMA Technologies